 When I visited the museum during it first season, the spaces that open out from the escalator atrium generally seemed to work with the pieces that were installed there so that one was aware of the flow of the architectural space without feeling it was competing with the art.

 Institute of Contemporary Art, Boston (2006) The exterior of Boston's Institute of Contemporary Art makes a very different first impression from Hadid's Cincinnati building.
-The architects of the ICA, the firm of DS+R (Diller, Scofidio + Renfro), have not created a striking sculptural icon but what at first glance looks like a pair of stacked glass boxes, their primary drama, the heavily cantilevered fourth storey that reaches out to the water's edge.
-Nor have the architects indulged in a grand multi-storey atrium but modestly set the entrance in a corner of the building.
+The architects of the ICA, the firm of DS+R (Diller, Scofidio + Renfro), have not created a striking sculptural icon but what at first glance looks like a pair of stacked glass boxes, their primary drama being the heavily cantilevered fourth story that reaches out to the water's edge.
+Nor have the architects indulged in a grand multi-storey atrium but set the entrance modestly in a corner of the building.

 On the next level down is an ingenious mediateque, a canted, stair stepped room, filled with computer monitors, ending in a window twenty-one feet by ten feet that looks down into the water.
 From the outside this room looks like a giant projection booth or a piece of the building that has come loose at one end and fallen down.